Free Things To Do In San Francisco

 Yep, San Francisco is expensive – really expensive.
 The cost of some hotels can make you think twice about coming to this town.
 Fortunately, I know the truth about the City by the Bay.
 In truth, it’s the bargain of a life time.
-You just need to train your focus on the amazing adventures that await you in this city – for free.
+You just need to retrain your focus on the amazing adventures that await you in this city – for free.
 I’ve listed here five of my favorite free things to do in San Francisco.

 Did I say “free”?
 I know you’re thinking “Crazy lady, nothing is free in San Francisco!”
 Let me take you on a journey of my wonderful city and reveal to you the true nature of this town and I promise, you will leave a piece of your heart in San Francisco.

 San Francisco is built on the idea that everyone is welcome.
 Differences are embraced and celebrated.
 This inclusive attitude extends to the accessibility of her treasures.
 They are accessible to all.
-Following is just a taste of the adventures that are free of cost and just waiting for you to come and explore.
+Following is just a taste of the adventures that are free and just waiting for you to come and explore.
 For more amazing free things to do in SF, check out the Activities area of this website which lists points of interest and things to do by district.

 City Guide Tours